-December 2007.
-Defendant Haney is also a member of FSC's Audit Committee and Nominating and Corporate Governance Committee and has been since at least January 2014.
-Defendant Haney knowingly or recklessly permitted FSC to conceal the deteriorating credit quality of its portfolio and delay the recognition of write-downs and investment losses.
-Defendant Haney also made improper statements in the Company's public filings concerning the income generated by FSC's investments and the fair value of its portfolio, while simultaneously providing investors and the market with improper portrayals of FSC's business trends and expected performance.
-Defendant Haney approved the unreasonable and unfair Investment Advisory Agreement.
-FSC paid defendant Haney the following compensation as a director:
+- 23. Defendant Byron J. Haney ("Haney") is an FSC director and has been since December 2007.
+Haney is also a member of FSC's Audit Committee and Nominating and Corporate Governance Committee and has been since at least January 2014.
+Haney knowingly or recklessly permitted FSC to conceal the deteriorating credit quality of its portfolio and delay the recognition of write-downs and investment losses.
+Haney also made improper statements in the Company's public filings concerning the income generated by FSC's investments and the fair value of its portfolio, while simultaneously providing investors and the market with improper portrayals of FSC's business trends and expected performance. - 24.
+Defendant James Castro-Blanco ("Castro-Blanco") is an FSC director and has been since August 2014.
+Castro-Blanco is also a member of FSC's Audit Committee and Nominating and Corporate Governance Committee and has been since at least February 2015.
+Castro-Blanco knowingly or recklessly permitted FSC to conceal the deteriorating credit quality of its portfolio and delay the recognition of write-downs and investment losses.

-Defendant Haney is a citizen of Connecticut.

-26. Defendant James Castro-Blanco ("Castro-Blanco") is an FSC director and has been since August 2014.
-Defendant Castro-Blanco is also a member of FSC's Audit Committee and Nominating and Corporate Governance Committee and has been since at least February 2015.
-Defendant Castro-Blanco knowingly or recklessly permitted FSC to conceal the deteriorating credit quality of its portfolio and delay the recognition of write-downs and investment losses.
 Defendant Castro-Blanco also made improper statements in the Company's public filings concerning the income generated by FSC's investments and the fair value of its portfolio, while simultaneously providing investors and the market with improper portrayals of FSC's business trends and expected performance.
-Defendant Castro-Blanco approved the unreasonable and unfair Investment Advisory Agreement.
-FSC paid defendant Castro-Blanco the following compensation as a director: